annie-kuo/no-contact-video-controller/README.md

 - To pause the video, hover your hand over the sensor about 10cm away.
 - To forward the video, hover your hand over the sensor about 5cm away.
 - The LED lights light up in different colors according to the function used: pink for rewind, cyan for pause, and purple for forward.
+- The LED lights get brighter as the user gets closer to the sensor.

 # Details
 This code is meant to be uploaded onto a proximity sensor.
 The model of the board used is the *Adafruit Proximity Trinkey - USB APDS9960 Sensor Dev Board*.
 A template code from *Kattni Rembor* was used and then modified to include the above features.